 - Underwhelming performance

-The free version of Stellar Data Recovery isn’t nearly as feature-packed as the paid members of the Stellar family, but you can trust it to reliably recover data from any memory card.
-It can deal with just about every file format, including custom or uncommon file formats.
-The user interface of Stellar Data Recovery is intuitive and well thought out.
-As a user, you always know where to click next, and all available options are explained right within the software.
-To make the data recovery process as safe as possible, Stellar Data Recovery lets you clone a failing memory card and recover files from its backup.
-Stellar Data Recovery is available in English, German, French, Italian, Spanish, and it works on Mac computers and Windows 10, 8.1, 8, and 7.
-Even though Windows XP support isn’t advertised, you should be able to use Stellar Data Recovery with the operating system without any major problems.
+The free version of Stellar Data Recovery might not be as feature-rich as the paid iterations within the Stellar lineup, but it remains a reliable tool for data recovery from any memory card.
+It's proficient with a wide array of file formats, even handling custom or less common ones with ease.
+Stellar Data Recovery's user interface is both intuitive and meticulously designed.
+As a user, navigation is straightforward, with each step clearly marked and options explained within the software itself.
+To ensure the safest data recovery, the software offers the option to clone a failing memory card and then recover files from this backup.
+Stellar Data Recovery supports multiple languages: English, German, French, Italian, and Spanish.
+It's compatible with Mac computers and Windows versions 11, 10, 8.1, 8, and 7.
+While Windows XP support isn't explicitly mentioned, most users should be able to run Stellar Data Recovery on that OS without significant issues.